bootlin/training-materials/slides/security-confidential-information/security-confidential-information.typ

 - The kernel sort of acts as an HSM for userland

-- #strong[Trusted key] encryption is harware-backed
+- *Trusted key* encryption is harware-backed

-- #strong[Encrypted key] encryption is backed by a kernel keyring key
+- *Encrypted key* encryption is backed by a kernel keyring key